 - Spread the filling over the crust.

 - Cool completely in pan.
 Chill or freeze before cutting to insure clean cuts.
-Cut into squares and then into wedges to serve.
+Cut into squares and then into bars to serve.

 I adapted this recipe from Butter Tart Slice in the Best of Bridge cookbook, The Best of the Best and More.